Emeriti

 Miriam Cohen

-Professor Cohen’s other professional activities include service on the Joan Kelly Memorial Book Prize of the American Historical Association, the Final Selection Committee for the Woodrow Wilson Fellowships in Women’s Studies, the Grants-in-Aid Committee of the Franklin and Eleanor Roosevelt Institute, and the Program Committee for the History of Education Society.
+Professional activities included service on the Joan Kelly Memorial Book Prize of the American Historical Association, the Grants-in-Aid Committee of the Franklin and Eleanor Roosevelt Institute, and the Program Committee for the History of Education Society.
 She has also served as a trustee of the Berkshire Conference of Women Historians and was an advisory editor of Encyclopedia of Women in American History.
+In 2022, she organized the marker dedication ceremony at Vassar for the National Votes for Women Trail, a public/private initiative to honor the grassroots efforts of women in communities across the country, which led to the 19th Amendment.
+The Vassar “suffrage in-the cemetery rally” of 1908 was one of approximately 200 sites chosen for the Trail.

 Contact